Other Cornea Procedures

 The newly approved device can be used on a variety of Iris defects (issues from a traumatic injury, for instance), but is often utilized by individuals with Aniridia (a disorder in which the iris is either partially or completely missing).
 Although rare, this can be devastating to those affected, both visually and cosmetically.
 The Artificial Iris not only offers these individuals improved vision by reducing light sensitivity and glare, but it also has the potential of cosmetically improving the appearance of the iris.

 Each CustomFlex® Artificial Iris is 100% customized to the individual in need, and the details and care put into each prosthetic iris is truly remarkable.
 In addition to the size of the device being personalized, the colors within the CustomFlex® Artificial Iris are created to replicate those in the iris of the patient’s uninjured or unaffected eye (if one is present).
-The silicone CustomFlex® Artificial Iris is made in Germany and as you can imagine, takes quite a while to customize for the patient (approximately 2 months).
+The silicone CustomFlex® Artificial Iris is made in Germany and as you can imagine, it takes quite a while to customize for the patient (approximately 2 months).

 To learn more about the Artificial Iris procedure, please call (952) 567-6100.